 Much of the learning and experience gained by working on these and other high-volume production and prototype programs has been leveraged in the creation of Dana’s Gasoline Engine Control Strategies.
 These strategies are an invaluable tool in the development process for a wide range of vehicle systems and components.
 Almost any type of gasoline engine can be rapidly equipped with a control ECU that gives exceptional modification access to all the advanced control system algorithms.
 This capability is essential when developing new engine management systems and when evaluating changes to engine and emissions components.

 Dana is currently using these strategies with our OpenECU platform to support customers interested in developing their own engine management capability.
-The combination of Dana Plymouth, OpenECU HW and SW, engine control strategies and custom electronics design / development capability makes Dana an ideal partner for any OEM looking to grow internal capability.
+The combination of Dana expertise, OpenECU HW and SW, engine control strategies and custom electronics design / development capability makes Dana an ideal partner for any OEM looking to grow internal capability.
 Dana will structure an engagement where the customer will own the intellectual property and control the ability for future developments.

 Large Engine Control